kra0s22/Training_YOLOv7_on_Custom_Data/README.md

 To begin with, AP is a popular metric for accuracy measuring in objects detections.
 This measurement gest values from 0 to 1 to rate the detected image prediction.
 To build this metris it is necesary to understand precision, recall and IoU.

 ## Precision
-Starting withe the following 4 possible predictions:
+To begin with, there are 4 possible predictions:

-* TP = True positive
+* TP = True positive (predict positive the solution)
-* TN = True negative
+* TN = True negative (predict negative the solution)
-* FP = False positive
+* FP = False positive (predict a negative solution as positive)
-* FN = False negative
+* FN = False negative (predict a positive solution as negative)

 Precision measeures how accurate is your prediciton and uses the following definition: